kravishan/Sheep-and-Aliens/README.md

 ## Credits

 This project was created by Kavindu Ravishan.
-The tutorial for creating a magnifying lens in VR was used as a reference.
+The tutorial for creating a VR game was used as a reference.
 The assets used in the project were either provided in the tutorial or download from Unity Asset Store.